Sanja22B/bitcoin-educational-content/courses/soc104/en.md

-- Socialists: Yes** Penalization is ineffective.
+- **Socialists:** Yes Penalization is ineffective.
 Legalization allows control and revenue generation.
-- Conservatives: No.** Consumption is harmful to health and social order.
+- **Conservatives:** No. Consumption is harmful to health and social order.
-- Libertarians: Yes** as long as society is de-staticized.
+- **Libertarians:** Yes provided the state’s role in society is reduced.
 The state has no business interfering in personal decisions as long as they don't directly harm others.
-- Centrists:** Complex debate.
+- **Centrists:** Complex debate.
 Decriminalization possible but strict regulation imperative.